codaley/objectdet-tflitemm/README.md

 This approach addresses documented cases where autonomous vehicles struggled to differentiate between rocks and bags.

-The custom-trained model has been integrated into an Android app based on the [TensorFlow Lite Examples](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) repository.
+The custom-trained model has been integrated into an Android app based on the [TensorFlow Lite Examples](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) demo app.
 The app runs on Android devices and allows switching to the custom model via a dropdown menu.

 ![Example of app detecting objects in a live scene](media/rockbag-tflite-android.gif)